What is Resomation?

 When poet Jeanette Pickersgill became the first British person to be legally cremated in 1885, it probably seemed unimaginable something so revolutionary would one day eclipse burial to become the funeral wish for three quarters of us today.

-In the United States, more than two and a half thousand green cremations have already taken place, since a company based in Glasgow – and with a factory in Leeds – introduced its revolutionary technology there.
+In the United States, thousands of water cremations have already taken place, since a company based in Glasgow – and with a factory in Leeds – introduced its revolutionary technology there.
 Before his death in 2021, Desmond Tutu chose the process for his funeral.

 Picture: Resomation Ltd